Kvieta1990/Kvieta1990.github.io/_posts/2022-12-11-notes_gsasii.md

 ---

 <p style='text-align: justify'>
-GSAS-II is a powerful software for analyzing the crystallographic structure from diffraction data.
-It is written in Python, with some underlying routines in Fortran and C++.
-It is possible to grab the source codes of GSAS-II, develop and test it locally.
-This post covers the steps to set up the local development environment for GSAS-II.
-This post is a collection of notes of tips and tricks for using and developing GSAS-II.
+This post is a collection of notes, tips and tricks for using GSAS-II.
 </p>

 - Multi-phase refinement